-Kamikaze survivors debunk stereotype in stories of sacrifice
+Kamikaze survivors debunk stories of sacrifice

 Kasama, Japan — The pilots filed into the room and were presented with a form that asked if they wanted to be kamikaze.
 It was multiple-choice, and there were three answers: “I passionately wish to join,” ‘’I wish to join,” and “I don’t wish to join.”